 Dan Card, Ph.D., is an Assistant Professor in Writing Studies at the University of Minnesota.
 His research interests include usability and user-experience design, computational rhetoric, and participatory technology.

-Katlynne Davis is a PhD student in the Rhetoric and Scientific and Technical Communication program at UMN.
+Katlynne Davis is a PhD candidate in the Rhetoric and Scientific and Technical Communication program at UMN.
 She studies how corporations communicate with their audiences on social media.
 She is also interested in how various technologies, including social media, can act as spaces for multimodal composing in the classroom.
 Her current research includes examining what listening means to professional social media writers and how listening is a part of social media communication strategy.

 Ann Hill Duin, Ph.D., is a Professor of Scientific and Technical Communication at the University of Minnesota, where she is Director of Graduate Studies.
 Having pioneered the University’s first online course at the graduate level, she continues to study the impact of emerging technologies—including networked learning and wearables—on the future of teaching/learning and higher education.